-Nitric oxide (NO) is a signaling gasotransmitter, 1,2 which regulates whole-body glucose and insulin metabolism.
-3,4 The involvement of NO in regulating glucose and insulin homeostasis in humans is supported by genetic studies introducing endothelial NO synthase (eNOS)-gene polymorphisms [e.g., 27bp-VNTR (27-base pair-variable number of tandem repeats), 5 G894T (Glu298Asp or reference single nucleotide polymorphism (rs)1799983 in exon 7), 6 E298D (polymorphism in Exon7 with substitution of glutamic acid (E) at codon 298 by aspartic acid (D)), and intervening sequence 18 (IVS18) + A27C
+Nitric oxide (NO) is a signaling gasotransmitter,^{1,2} which regulates whole-body glucose and insulin metabolism.^{3,4} The involvement of NO in regulating glucose and insulin homeostasis in humans is supported by genetic studies introducing endothelial NO synthase (eNOS)-gene polymorphisms [e.g., 27bp-VNTR (27-base pair-variable number of tandem repeats),5 G894T (Glu298Asp or reference single nucleotide polymorphism (rs)1799983 in exon 7),6 E298D (polymorphism in Exon7 with substitution of glutamic acid (E) at codon 298 by aspartic acid (D)), and intervening sequence 18 (IVS18) + A27C

-(Ala27Cys) polymorphism in intron 18] as strong predictors of insulin resistance (IR) and type 2 diabetes (T2D).
-A predominant eNOS gene polymorphism, 4b4a VNTR polymorphism, is related to a lower circulating NO concentration and a higher risk of T2D.
+(Ala27Cys) polymorphism in intron 187] as strong predictors of insulin resistance (IR) and type 2 diabetes (T2D).
+A predominant eNOS gene polymorphism, 4b4a VNTR polymorphism, is related to a lower circulating NO concentration8 and a higher risk of T2D.9 that serum NO metabolites (nitrate + nitrite=NOx), a surrogate of NO production,12 may improve predictive models of cardiometabolic outcomes.13-15 An increased NO production at early stages of dysglycemia has been reported16-18 that might be a compensatory mechanism for its function, a hypothesis needs to be elucidated within a longitudinal follow-up of Pre-DM subjects.

-Disrupted NO metabolism seems to contribute to the pathophysiology of IR and T2D, however, the association of systemic NO production with pre-diabetes (Pre-DM) [i.e., a common intermediate dysglycemia characterized by isolated impaired fasting glucose (iIFG), isolated impaired glucose tolerance (iIGT), or combined IFG-IGT] has not yet been fully clarified.
-Epidemiologic evidence implies that serum NO metabolites (nitrate + nitrite=NOx), a surrogate of NO production, may improve predictive models of cardiometabolic outcomes.
-13-15 An increased NO production at early stages of dysglycemia has been reported 16-18 that might be a compensatory mechanism for its function, a hypothesis needs to be elucidated within a longitudinal follow-up of Pre-DM subjects.
+Disrupted NO metabolism seems to contribute to the pathophysiology of IR and T2D,10 however, the association of systemic NO production with pre-diabetes (Pre-DM) [i.e., a common intermediate dysglycemia characterized by isolated impaired fasting glucose (iIFG), isolated impaired glucose tolerance (iIGT), or combined IFG-IGT11] has not yet been fully clarified.
+Epidemiologic evidence implies